 Bike2Oz- (2008) Cycling 12,000km rather than damaging the climate by flying.

-Tewkesbury Medieval Fayre (2008) Reenactment societies from all over the UK converge into one field
+Tewkesbury Medieval Fayre (2008) Reenactment societies converge into one field

-A-Z of Bushcraft (2010) An online video series about woodland skills
+A-Z of Bushcraft (2010) Online video series about woodland skills

 Adventures in Welsh (2010) Swansea group promoting Welsh speaking for young people

 Inside Israeli prison (2011) Smuggling a camera into a prison to expose how Israel lock up internationals wishing to visit Palestine

 Roundwood Timber Framing (2011) A step by step guide to eco-building with Ben Law

 6 sculptures in 6 weeks (2012) Following 2 artists creating in the Welsh valleys.
 Produced for Neath Port Talbot council